 Opening an Online Store With Shopify:

 Making money from retail arbitrage has made many people interested in opening an online store.
 Amazon and eBay are two of the most popular online selling platforms.
+What are people selling?
+Everything from novelty t-shirts to handmade jewellery to electronics like the most popular earbuds.
 However, both of those sites are challenging for sellers (countless rules to follow, high fees and unfair penalties).
 There is another selling platform available.
 Building an online store with Shopify is a viable alternative to Amazon and eBay.

 Amazon and eBay sellers often must deal with unexpected hassles.
 Some of the biggest hassles have to do with staying compliant with lots of rules (both existing and new).
 For example, Amazon regularly updates its policies, so sellers are often taken by surprise when they get hit with a violation.
 Some sellers on Amazon complain about having their accounts suspended after several years of being in good standing.
 This is because Amazon’s policy is to suspend seller accounts that are under investigations for potential policy violations.
 Merchants on eBay also complain about strict selling guidelines that change often.
 A familiar complaint from eBay merchants is that the company will always take the side of the buyer over the seller.
 This has made some sellers feel like they can get taken advantage of by dishonest buyers.
 Therefore, people interested in opening an online store need to consider Shopify, so they can avoid the confusing rules on other platforms.